Amarjeet Sohi: Arrest and detention

+Canadian response and release

 Indian and Canadian journalists and activists, including members of Amnesty International, soon picked up Sohi's story.
 Through Progressive Conservative MP and human rights defender David Kilgour, Sohi's brother and sister-in-law pressured the Canadian government to exercise influence.
 The Canadian External Affairs ministry responded by stating they could not assist Sohi as he was only a landed immigrant in Canada and thus regarded by Indian authorities as an Indian national.
 Following an investigation, the Canadian Security Intelligence Service informed the Indian government that Sohi posed no threat.
 Sohi believed that the Bihar Police wanted to save themselves embarrassment, and thus persisted in claiming Sohi to be a terrorist, charging him with links to Pakistani terrorists, Naxalite insurgents, and the Tamil Tigers.
 Finally, the 1990 legislative elections in Bihar brought a change of government, and a new state prosecutor reviewed Sohi's case, ordering it to be dismissed as there was "a lack of evidence against Mr. Sohi and also his prosecution is against [the] public policy of the state."
 After 21 months in prison, 18 of them in solitary, Sohi was released to his parents' home in Punjab on July 9, 1990.
 After thanking those in Bihar who had helped him, Sohi returned to Edmonton.

 Return to Edmonton and entry into municipal politics

 After returning to Edmonton, Sohi returned to being a taxi driver, before moving on to become a bus driver for the Edmonton Transit Service.
 He became a spokesperson for the Local 569 of the Amalgamated Transit Union; in 2000 he advocated for drivers of disability buses to receive fair benefits.
 Sohi also became active in politics, campaigning for the NDP and for then Liberal MP David Kilgour.

 In Amarjeet Sohi's first municipal campaign in the 2004 Edmonton municipal election, he finished fourth behind incumbents Dave Thiele and Terry Cavanagh, along with Chinwe Okelu.
 Sohi's second campaign in the 2007 elections was successful, winning a Council seat in Ward 6.
 On the City Council, Sohi has served as a member of the Edmonton Police Commission, as vice president of the Alberta Urban Municipalities Association, and as Council sponsor for Safedmonton, a citywide committee working on community solutions for crime prevention.
 Sohi carried this work forward as advisor to the REACH Edmonton Council for Safe Communities.

-Sohi also held the Council portfolio for Multiculturalism, and has championed the Racism Free Edmonton initiative.
-He has also sponsored or co-sponsored Council initiatives on Seniors and on Poverty Elimination, and co-launched an initiative to end gender-based violence.
+Sohi also held the council portfolio for Multiculturalism, and has championed the Racism Free Edmonton initiative.
+He has sponsored or co-sponsored council initiatives on Seniors and on Poverty Elimination, and co-launched an initiative to end gender-based violence.

 After completing two terms as a councillor, it was widely acknowledged that Sohi was contemplating a mayoral run in the 2013 municipal election.
-Sohi ultimately announced that he would not enter the race and would instead seek re-election for his Ward 12 seat.
+He ultimately announced that he would not enter the race and would instead seek re-election for his Ward 12 seat.